MercersKitchen/EPSB-Networking-Field-Trip/README.md

    - Accessible to Campus EPSB students with Industry-level certification and Networking Practicum job performance feedback and reference
    - A teacher or an ambassador should be present to ask questions and role model soft skill of listening to information and searching for more information

-4. Cyber Security Discussions
+4. Cyber Security Discussions, currently details are being worked out and starting details are below
    - Note: focus of this tour or conversation is still being worked out
-   - "How does Cyber Security group differ in EPSB compared to corporate example?"
+   - "How does this EPSB Cyber Security group differ from a corporate example?"
    - "What are some of the topics of cyber security that will help me take the next step in my career towards cyber security?"

 4. *Circle of Trust*, David Callander